Bike Friendly Transit

 - We do not allow tricycles, tandems, bicycles with training wheels, cargo bikes, recumbent, or gasoline-powered bicycles or scooters on board.

-- In the event of an emergency evacuation, bicycles should remain in place on the train.
+- In the event of an emergency evacuation, bicycles in racks should remain in place on the train.

 - Cyclists are responsible for their own bicycles and all actions, injuries, losses and/or damages resulting from their bicycles in station platform areas and on board trains.